rabbitmq/rabbitmq-server-boshrelease/README.md

 ### Pick Your Erlang - PYE&#8482;

-This release ships with multiple Erlang versions, all used in production.
+This release ships with multiple Erlang versions, all used in various production environments that we've come across, mostly via escalations or support cases.
 Take a look in `packages/erlang-*`

 The Erlang version that will be used to run RabbitMQ can be selected via `./script/create-manifest`